 Like many of my recipes, the story from the ingredients and the preparation is that the customer is king.
 This week my customers are my two teenagers, and since I am cooking mostly plant-based meals, I am listening to their quirks.
-Marc does not like eggplant, but he loves the taste of ratatouille otherwise, so I decided to make this ratatouille without eggplant.
+Marc does not like eggplant, but he loves the taste of French ratatouille , so I decided to make this ratatouille without eggplant (aubergine).

 - 3 zucchinis

 - 2 yellow squash

 - 14.5 oz diced tomato from a can